 This approach also maintains the integrity of your results, since there is a complete separation between results and reporting for the free-roam tests and for other missions.

 On the other hand, you would need to create a separate maze because only one prototype can be imported per maze.
-This option does therefore require you to maintain two separate design files, as well as two separate mazes.
+This option does therefore require you to maintain two separate design files and mazes.

-After importing the prototype into Maze, set up a single two-screen path that leads from the initial screen to the generic success message.
+After importing the prototype into Maze, set up a single two-screen path that leads from the initial screen to the placeholder final screen.

-Because testers will need to click the banner in order to complete the mission, it's particularly important that you give clear instructions about what they're expected to do on that block.
+Because testers will need to click the banner in order to complete the mission, it's particularly important that you give clear instructions about what they're expected to do on that block — preferably, both on the label/element you've added to the design, or on the task instructions.

 Analyze your results

-The only expected path is the two-screen path you've set up leading to the generic success screen.
-Because all testers will take unexpected paths before they reach the last screen of the mission, most relevant interactions will be recorded as an indirect success.
+If you opted for Approach B, the only expected path is the two-screen path you've set up leading to the generic success screen.
+Because testers will typically take unexpected paths before they reach the last screen of the mission, most relevant interactions will be recorded as an indirect success.

 To avoid skewing your usability metrics, you may want to use a separate maze in order to conduct free-roam testing.